 - The outer shell of a dome satellite will protect the dish from harsh weather conditions.
 You can enjoy satellite television even in high winds.

-- The dish inside a dome satellite can be much lighter duty which can really bring the weight down.
+- The dish inside a dome satellite can be a much lighter duty which can really bring the weight down.
 The Auto Vu Dome and the Roadpro Dome weigh as little as 8 KG.

 - Relatively simple installation with few cables.